- Secretions from a dog’s anal glands serve as a form of communication with other dogs.

 What Are Anal Glands?

 Anal glands, which are also called anal sacs, are small sacs located on either side of your dog’s anus.
 These sacs are full of specialized sweat glands that produce an unpleasant smelling secretion that acts as a scent marker for your dog.
 When your dog poops, these secretions pass onto the feces, letting other dogs know important chemical information about your dog.
 This explains why your dog is so interested in other dogs’ poop, not to mention the tail sniffing that goes on when two dogs meet.

 Dogs also “express” their anal sacs when they are scared, which is perfectly normal, if a bit odorous.
 Anal gland secretions have a distinct smell that many people describe as fishy.
-If your dog smells like fish, chances are there may be something going on with her anal glands.
+If your dog smells like fish, chances are there may be something going on with their anal glands.
+Luckily, there are ways to deal address the smell.

 Anal Sac Disease

 Normally, your dog’s anal glands are naturally expressed in small amounts each time she defecates.
 Sometimes, however, the anal sacs are not emptied completely of fluid, and the fluid becomes dry and causes impaction.
 Impacted anal sacs cannot express properly, which is very painful for your dog.
 The sacs feel hard to the touch, and when expressed manually by a veterinarian or other professional, produce a thin ribbon of pasty, brown material.
 If impacted anal glands aren’t treated, they can become abscessed.

 Impactions can happen for several reasons.
 There could be an abnormality in your dog’s anal sacs, or your dog could have soft stool, which is not firm enough to express your dog’s anal glands when she defecates.
 Obese dogs are at an increased risk of impacted anal glands, as their sacs do not empty well.

 Infections and Abscesses

 Anal glands can also get infected, and in this case, they can also become abscessed if left untreated.
 Infected and abscessed anal sacs are very painful, and the area may appear discolored or swollen.
 If left untreated, these abscesses can rupture through the skin.

 Anal Sac Tumors